hyperledger/firefly-cardano/README.md

   > **_NOTE:_** If you want to skip building, omit the `--build` flag.

 - Swagger definitions can be viewed at `http://localhost:5018/api` and `http://localhost:8555/api`
-- Execute `just demo` to run the demo application
+- Execute `make demo` to run the demo application

 ## Engage with the community